 HOW TO GET TO DA NANG

-The city center is only 2 kilometers from the airport and is short a 5- to 10- minute drive away.
+The city centre is only 2 kilometres from the airport and is short a 5- to 10- minute drive away.
 You can also read how to get to Da Nang from the north or south of Vietnam.

-The booking app will only cost you around VND 20,000.
-It's the preferred transportation of choice mostly by first time Da Nang visitors who want to avoid the risk of getting ripped off by cabbies.
+- By Grab – The booking app will only cost you around VND 20,000.
+It’s the preferred transportation of choice mostly for first-time Da Nang visitors who want to avoid the risk of getting ripped off by cabbies.

 From Hoi An